Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 tags: [machine learning, probabilistic, code reviews, NLP, language models]
 excerpt_separator: <!--more-->
 ---
-In this article, we develop an SVM classifier to categorize over 30 000 GitHub review comments based on the main topic addressed by each comment.
-For example, a review comment suggesting an improved variable name might fall under the subject, "naming".
-To my knowledge, this experiment is the first of its kind to leverage GitHub review comments for the analysis of human code reviewing habits.
-I hope the findings from this experiment will assist in the development of improved code reviewing tools.
+A code review is a form of code inspection where a developer assesses code for style, defects, and other standards prior to integration into a code base.
+As part of the code review process on GitHub, developers may leave comments on portions of the unified diff of a GitHub pull request.
+These comments are extremely valuable in factilitating technical discussion amongst developers, and in allowing developers to get feedback on their code submissions.
+In an effort to better understand code reivewing habbits, we develop an SVM classifier to classify over 30 000 GitHub review comments based on the main topic addressed by each comment.
+E.g. a review comment suggesting an improved variable name might fall under the subject, `naming`.
 <!--more-->

 ![sample_comment](/images/review_example.png)